 Midwest Yoga brings us back to our roots.
 The separation we are experiencing from our immediate environment is a separation from ourselves.
 A Midwest Yoga retreat at Soul Farm takes advantage of a natural, rural, midwest farm environment to help us reconnect to our ecosystem, both outside of us and within; it’s really all the same.

 We practice yoga outside, we meditate in the woods.
 We enjoy food grown by our local farmer friends.
 We share adventures and experiences.
-These adventures vary by retreat and may involve connection with a horse, or a meditation in the woods, or creating a piece of art.
-We might learn about ways of using and putting up the herbs and produce we find or grow, or creating our own natural lotions and potions.
-Perhaps we take a long bike ride on country roads.
+These adventures vary by retreat and may involve connection with a horse, learning about growing food, or creating a piece of art.
 We may share ceremonies or sound healings in harmony with the natural elements that abound at Soul Farm; air, water, earth and fire.
 And we gather around a table for our supper, and share again.

 MIDWEST YOGA RETREAT

 Leave your home or work in the city.
 Soul Farm is 2 hours west of the Chicago city limits, but as you exit the highway and continue down country roads, passing wide open fields and small, rural towns, you’ll feel the congestion and busyness of the city fade away.

 4:00 – 6:00pm

 Follow the little gravel road to our grass lane.
 We are waiting with a cool drink, snacks, farm tour and new friends.
 Relax for a bit.